Delft University of Technology: Polytechnic School (1864–1905)

 On 20 June 1864, Royal Academy in Delft was disbanded by a Royal Decree, giving a way to a Polytechnic School of Delft (Politechnische School te Delft).
-The newly formed school educated engineers of various fields and architects, so much needed during the rapid industrialization period in the 19th century.
+The newly formed school educated engineers of various fields and architects, much needed during the rapid industrialization period in the 19th century.

 Institute of Technology (1905–1986)

 Yet another Act, passed on 22 May 1905, changed the name of the school to Technical College (Institute) of Delft (Technische Hoogeschool Delft, from 1934 Technische Hogeschool Delft), emphasizing the academic quality of the education.
 Polytechnic was granted university rights and was allowed to award academic degrees.
 The number of students reached 450 around that time.
 The official opening of the new school was attended by Queen Wilhelmina on 10 July 1905.
 First dean of the newly established college was ir.
 J. Kraus, hydraulic engineer.
 In 1905, the first doctoral degree was awarded.
-From 1924 until the construction of the new campus in 1966 the ceremonies were held in the Saint Hippolytus Chapel.
+From 1924 until the construction of the new campus in 1966, the ceremonies were held in the Saint Hippolytus Chapel.

 Corporate rights were granted to the college on 7 June 1956.
 Most of the university buildings during that time were located within Delft city centre, with some of the buildings set on the side of the river Schie, in the Wippolder district.